-The Alphin C. Conrad Memorial Missions Scholarship has been established in memory of Dr. Alphin C. Conrad, who served on the faculty of the seminary from 1950 to 1970.
+The Alphin C. Conrad Memorial Scholarship in Missions has been established in memory of Dr. Alphin C. Conrad, who served on the faculty of the seminary from 1950 to 1970.
 It is awarded annually to a qualified student preparing for missionary service (EPC035).